Vietnam.vn - Nền tảng quảng bá Việt Nam

 Established in 2021, China's Sanjiangyuan National Park covers an area of 123,100 square kilometers, approximately the size of England.
 Sanjiangyuan is located on the Tibetan Plateau in Qinghai Province, where three famous rivers, the Yellow River, the Yangtze River, and the Mekong River, originate.

-National parks are bigger than a country.
+National parks larger than a country

 Oceania

-Currently, Munga-Thirri-Simpson National Park does not have many services for visitors, and there are no paved roads.
+Currently, Munga-Thirri-Simpson National Park does not have many services for tourists, and there are no paved roads.
 Therefore, this place is only suitable for tourists who are proficient in wilderness survival skills.
 According to the park's website, the best time to visit is autumn, winter, and spring.
 The park is closed every year from December 1 to March 15, during the summer, to ensure safety because the outdoor temperature can exceed 50 degrees Celsius.
 Photo: Stock Journal

-National parks are bigger than a country.
+National parks larger than a country

 Africa

-National parks are bigger than a country.
+National parks larger than a country

 Europe